 Table of Contents

-Blockchain 50 – by Forbes, published on Feb 19, saw some huge companies using Blockchain as swiftly as sending an email across, to speed up business processes, elevate transparency and save up on a million dollars.
+Blockchain 50 – by Forbes, published on Feb 19, saw some major companies adopting Blockchain in an attempt to speed up business processes, elevate transparency, and save up on a million dollars.

 Blockchain – a savior in times like these?

-According to the official website:“ A true data sharing ecosystem already helps address both the sudden spike in need for verifiable data during the COVID-19 outbreak challenge, as well as deliver future data reasons and certainty, by improving our ability to access, validate and harness data and analytics at scale. ”
+According to the official website: A true data-sharing ecosystem already helps address both the sudden spike in the need for verifiable data during the COVID-19 outbreak challenge as well as deliver future data reasons and certainty by improving our ability to access, validate, and harness data and analytics at scale.

-Countries like the USA, China, and UAE have readily adopted multiple blockchain applications that can help in tracking virus’ spread, medical supply-demand chains, donations, and even assist with verification and identification of official documents, allowing people to smoothly work from home.
+Countries like the USA, China, and UAE have readily adopted multiple blockchain applications that can help in tracking viruses, scale medical supply-demand chains and donations, and even assist with the verification and identification of official documents, allowing people to work from home smoothly.

-Blockchain is emerging out to be the technology of the future and is paving ways to prevent future crises and transforming the existing payment infrastructures.
+Blockchain is emerging as the technology of the future and is paving ways to prevent future crises and transform the existing payment infrastructures.
 It is key to leverage new markets and build meaningful tools that will be beneficial in improving the global economy.

 How can Blockchain be vital in Crisis Management?

-If the governments were to implement blockchain-based applications in crisis management it would not only alert the public but also offer better measures to contain it and maintain smooth communication.
+If governments were to implement blockchain-based applications in crisis management, it would not only alert the public but also offer better measures to contain it and maintain smooth communication.
 It can offer a secure platform where the concerned authorities can interact.